There are founders who've won but can't stop playing.

 So how do you know?

 Not "can you afford to say no." That's about math.
-I mean: can you actually do it without the voice in your head screaming that you're leaving money on the table?
+Can you actually do it without the voice in your head screaming that you're leaving money on the table?

 The founders who've beaten the level can.
 The founders who are still grinding can't.